Why a Portimao property?

 The closest international school of a high-quality is located in Lagoa – the Nobel International School.
 Students receive bilingual education, in both English and Portuguese.
 Lagoa is around a 20-minute drive away and the school offers both day and boarding options.

-Portimão remains an ideal choice for those seeking a mixture of respite, activity, and luxury.
-Many celebrities have invested in a Portimão property.
-Portugal’s most famous football coach, Jose Mourinho, used to be a resident of Portimão.
-The UK’s Sir Cliff Richard, Steven Gerard, Michael Owen, and Charlie Dimmock have all set down roots in the Algarve area, as well as Portugal’s most famous celebrity – Cristiano Ronaldo.
+Portimao remains an ideal choice for those seeking a mixture of respite, activity, and luxury.
+Many celebrities have invested in a Portimao property.
+Portugal’s most famous football coach, Jose Mourinho, used to be a resident of Portimao and the UK’s Sir Cliff Richard, Steven Gerard and Michael Owen have all set down roots in the Algarve area, as well as Portugal’s most famous celebrity – Cristiano Ronaldo.